 (e) The resulting permeability factor (PF).

 5.2.8.
-As an exception to paragraphs 5.2.1. to 5.2.7. inclusive of this annex, the manufacturer using multilayer tanks or metal tanks may choose to use the following Assigned Permeability Factor (APF) instead of the complete measurement procedure mentioned above:
+As an exception to paragraphs 5.2.1. to 5.2.7. inclusive of this annex, a manufacturer using multilayer tanks or metal tanks may choose to use an APF instead of performimg the complete measurement procedure mentioned above:

 APF multilayer/metal tank = 120 mg /24 h

-5.2.8.1.
-Where the manufacturer chooses to use APF, the manufacturer shall provide the responsible authority a declaration in which the type of tank is clearly specified as well as a declaration of the type of materials used.
+Where the manufacturer chooses to use an APF, the manufacturer shall provide the responsible authority a declaration in which the type of tank is clearly specified as well as a declaration of the type of materials used.

-5.3.
-Sequence of measurement of hot soak and diurnal losses
+6. Test procedure for measurement of hot soak and diurnal losses

-5.3.1.
+6.1.
 Vehicle preparation

-The vehicle shall be prepared in accordance to paragraphs 5.1.1. and 5.1.2. of Annex 7 to Regulation No. 83-07.
-At the request of the manufacturer and with the approval of the responsible authority, non-fuel background emission sources may be eliminated or reduced before testing (e.g. baking of tyres or vehicle, draining washer fluid).
-5.3.2.
+The vehicle shall be prepared in accordance to paragraphs 5.1.1. and 5.1.2. of annex 7 to Regulation No. 83-07.
+At the request of the manufacturer and with approval of the responsible authority, non-fuel background emission sources (e.g. paint, adhesives, plastics, fuel/vapour lines, tyres, and other rubber or polymer components) may be reduced to vehicle background levels before testing (e.g. baking of tyres at temperatures of 50 °C or higher for appropriate periods, baking of vehicle, draining washer fluid).

+6.2.
+Mode selections and gear shift prescriptions

+6.2.1.
+For vehicles with manual shift transmissions, the gear shift prescriptions specified in UN GTR No. 15 shall apply.

+6.2.2.
+In the case of conventional ICE vehicles, the mode shall be selected according to paragraph 2.6.5.3. of annex 6 to UN GTR No. 15.

+6.2.3.
+In the case of NOVC-HEV and OVC-HEV the mode shall be selected according to appendix 6 to annex 8 of UN GTR No. 15.

+6.2.4.
+Upon request of the responsible authority, the selected mode may be different from that described in paragraphs 6.2.2. and 6.2.3. of this annex.

+6.3.
+Test conditions

+The tests included in this UN GTR shall be performed using the test conditions specific to the interpolation family vehicle H with the highest cycle energy demand of all the interpolation families included in the evaporative emission family being considered.

+Otherwise, at the request of the responsible authority, any cycle energy representative of a vehicle in the family may be used for the test.

+6.4 Selection of the test procedure

+6.4.1.
+The test procedure for non-sealed and sealed tank systems shall be selected according to the flow chart described in Figure A1/4.

+Figure A1/4

+Selection process

+6.5.
+Test procedure for non-sealed fuel tank systems

+Figure A1/5a

+Test procedure for non-sealed fuel tank systems

+6.5.1.
 Fuel drain and refill

 The fuel tank of the vehicle shall be emptied.
 This shall be done so as not to abnormally purge or abnormally load the evaporative control devices fitted to the vehicle.
 Removal of the fuel cap is normally sufficient to achieve this.
-The fuel tank shall be refilled with test fuel at a temperature of 18 °C ±2 °C to 40 ±2 per cent of the tank's normal capacity.
+The fuel tank shall be refilled with test fuel at a temperature of 18 °C ±2 °C to 40 ±2 per cent of its nominal capacity.

-5.3.3.
-Preconditioning drive
+6.5.2.
+Soak and preconditioning drive

-After completing the fuel drain and refilling following soaking for a minimum of 6 hours and a maximum of 36 hours at 23 °C ±3 °C, the vehicle shall be placed on a chassis dynamometer and driven over the following phases of the cycle described in Annex 1 of gtr No. 15:
+The vehicle shall be soaked for a minimum of 6 hours and a maximum of 36 hours at 23 °C ±3 °C. The vehicle shall then be placed on a chassis dynamometer and driven over the following phases of the cycle described in annex 1 of UN GTR No. 15:

-a) For Class1 vehicles: low, medium, low, low, medium, low
+(a) For Class1 vehicles: low, medium, low, low, medium, low

-b) For vehicles of Classes 2 and 3: low, medium, high, medium
+(b) For Class 2 and 3 vehicles: low, medium, high, medium.